appcircleio/fastlane_plugin_appcircle_testing_distribution/README.md

 ```

 - `personalAPIToken`: The Appcircle Personal API token is utilized to authenticate and secure access to Appcircle services, ensuring that only authorized users can perform actions within the platform.
+- `subOrganizationName` (optional): Required when the Root Organization's `personalAPIToken` is used, and you want to create the profile under a sub-organization.
+In this case, provide the name of the sub-organization in this field.
+If you directly used the sub-organization's `personalAPIToken`, this parameter is not needed.
 - `profileName`: Specifies the profile that will be used for uploading the app.
 - `createProfileIfNotExists` (optional): Ensures that a testing distribution profile is automatically created if it does not already exist; if the profile name already exists, the app will be uploaded to that existing profile instead.
 - `profileCreationSettings` (optional): If `createProfileIfNotExists` is `true` and a new profile being created, the profile will be configured with these settings.
    - `authType`: Authentication type of the profile. `none`: None, `static`: Static Username and Password, `ldap`: LDAP Login, `sso`: SSO Login.
 If this variable is not defined, the profile's authentication type will also be undefined and login will not be possible.
    - `username`: The username for the profile if authentication type set to `static` (Static Username and Password).
    - `password`: The password for the profile if authentication type set to `static` (Static Username and Password).
-   - `subOrgName`: An optional parameter used when you use Root Organization's `personalAPIToken` for login, and you want to create a profile for a sub-organization.
-In that case, you need to provide the name of the sub-organization in this field.
-If you directly used the sub-organization's `personalAPIToken`, sub-organization name is not required.
 - `appPath`: Indicates the file path to the application that will be uploaded to Appcircle Testing Distribution Profile.
 - `message`: Your message to testers, ensuring they receive important updates and information regarding the application.